Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

+This is FRESH AIR.
+I'm Terry Gross.
 I can't imagine what it would've been like if my father had been a pornographer.
 That is so far from my experience.
 So I read, with fascination, what it's like for writer Chris Offutt to be the son of a pornographer.
+Offutt is the author of forthcoming memoir, called "My Father, The Pornographer," which was excerpted in early February in The New York Times magazine.
 Chris Offutt is known for his fiction and literary memoirs.
 His father was known by his 17 pen names, under which he wrote nearly 375 porn books.
 He also wrote two science fiction and 24 fantasy novels.
 His first porn book was published in 1968, and in 1970, he shut down his small insurance agency, thinking porn would be more profitable.
 The timing was right, with the sexual revolution expanding the market.
-His readers probably wouldn't have guessed that he wrote from his home in Kentucky in what Chris Offutt describes as a hill-and-holler community - a ZIP Code with a creek.
+His readers probably wouldn't have guessed that he wrote from his home in Kentucky in, what Chris Offutt describes as, a hill-and-holler community, a ZIP Code with a creek.
 While Chris was growing up there, the source of his father's income was a family secret.
 In 2013, when Chris was 54, his father died and left Chris with the inheritance of thousands of letters and tens of thousands of novel pages.
 Chris moved back to his childhood home for several months to sort the papers and assemble a bibliography.
 By the way, this interview isn't explicit about porn.
 It's really about Chris's father.

 Chris Offutt, welcome to FRESH AIR.
 You write that your father considered himself the class operator in the field of pornography.
 What was he known for in the field?